ksjh/gpsdo-fw/README.md

 ## Alternative firmware for the BH3SAP GPSDO

-This is an alternative firmware for the BH3SAP GPSDO sold on various platforms.
+This is an alternative firmware for the BH3SAP GPSDO sold on various platforms forked from [fredzo's version](https://github.com/fredzo/gpsdo-fw) with some [experimental features](https://github.com/ksjh/gpsdo-fw/wiki/Experimental-gpsdo%E2%80%90fw).

 ![Image of the GPSDO running this firmware](https://github.com/fredzo/gpsdo-fw/blob/main/doc/gpsdo.jpg?raw=true)